It’s good enough for now

 3. My clients will be happy even if I’m not.

-The other thing I need to remind myself is that when we are perfectionists, we have a tendency to not be completely happy with anything that less than a 100% of the quality we know we are capable of putting out there if we just worked harder, re-recorded it, made it a little bit more perfect.
-But actually, our clients are usually more than happy – even delighted – with what we would consider to be 60% or 70% of our highest quality work.
+The other thing I need to remind myself is that when we are perfectionists, we have a tendency to not be completely happy with anything that’s less than a 100% of the quality we know we are capable of putting out there if we just worked harder, re-recorded it, made it a little bit more perfect.
+But actually, our clients are usually more than happy – even delighted – with what we would consider being 60% or 70% of our highest quality work.
 And so it becomes so much more important that we’re willing to put our work out there when it’s less than perfect in order that our clients can benefit from what we have to share.

 Do you have perfectionist tendencies?
 Here’s a challenge for you.